 Two approaches are commonly used to force data that suffers from small sample sizes into existing estimation techniques.
 However, we show both are unsatisfactory when the goal is to estimate the demand for narrowly defined products across narrowly defined markets.
 The first is to aggregate data over markets or products until observations with zero sales disappear.
 We show that aggregation exactly smooths over the heterogeneity of interest.
 The second approach is to ignore the issue and simply omit observations with zero sales from the analysis (such as, focusing on just popular products).
 Omitting observations without sales assumes that there is no demand for these products and is problematic for two reasons.
 First, it creates a selection bias in the demand estimates (Berry, Linton, and Pakes 2004, Gandhi, Lu, and Shi 2013, Gandhi, Lu, and Shi 2014), which tends to result in estimating consumers as too price inelastic.
 Second, for our setting this is particularly problematic because if uncorrected, we would overstate the degree of heterogeneity across markets (Ellison and Glaeser 1997), leading us to understate the gains from online variety.
-For example, if we only observe one shoe sale in a particular market, it would suggest there are no gains from additional variety because only one particular product is desired.
+For example, if we observe only one shoe sale in a particular market, it would suggest there are no gains from additional variety because only one particular product is desired.

-We address these concerns by augmenting the nested logit model with across-market random effects.
-Doing so allows us to aggregate to the national level while retaining information about the distribution of local demand heterogeneity, even when most of the products sold at each location are zero.
-Our method treats local zeros in an entirely new way compared to the previous literature, and our results lie in-between the extremes of dropping all of the zeros and adjusting all of the zeros by the same amount (Gandhi, Lu, and Shi 2014).
+We address these concerns by augmenting the nested logit model with across-market random effects, which allows us to decompose product-level unobservables into a mean national-product-level fixed effect and local market deviations.
+With a parametric assumption on the deviations, we show that aggregating to the national level leads to an estimating equation that involves only national-product-level market shares, local-nest market shares, and the distribution of local deviations.
+Importantly, the estimator does not rely on the local market shares of individual products, the vast majority of which are zero at each location, but allows us to retain information about the distribution of local demand heterogeneity.
+Our results lie between the extremes of dropping all of the zeros and adjusting all of the zeros by the same amount (Gandhi, Lu, and Shi 2014).
 As a result, for example, the unsold boot in Alaska is treated differently than the unsold sandal in Alaska.
 Additionally, the method addresses the well-known econometric challenge that logit-style demand models tend to overstate welfare gains under large changes in the choice set as each new product introduces a new dimension of unobserved consumer heterogeneity (Ackerberg and Rysman 2005).
-We compare our estimates to existing approaches and shows it performs well.
+We compare our estimates to existing approaches and show it performs well.

 To identify the distribution of the random effects, we appeal to what is commonly viewed as a data problem - zero shares - as the source of identification.
-This is accomplished by modeling the finite multinomial that generates purchases at the local level.
-Our across-market heterogeneity parameters are then chosen to match the model's predictions to a set of micro moments (Petrin 2002, Berry, Levinsohn, and Pakes 2004) that are based on the observed fraction of local zeros sales.
+Note that our random effects model does not by itself predict or explain zero market shares, rather, local zeros are rationalized by modeling the finite multinomial that generates purchases at the local level.
+Our across-market heterogeneity parameters are then chosen to match the model's predictions to a set of micro moments (Petrin 2002, Berry, Levinsohn, and Pakes 2004) that are based on the observed fraction of local zeros.
 For example, if a product experiences a large number sales but also many locations with no sale, this would suggest that the demand for this product is concentrated in select markets and the preference heterogeneity for this product is high.
 The design of our micro moments makes use of millions of data points, allowing us to identify a relatively large number of parameters.